Siteimprove/alfa/docs/review/api/alfa-css.api.md

         abstract equals(value: unknown): value is this;
         // (undocumented)
         abstract get kind(): Kind;
-        // Warning: (ae-incompatible-release-tags) The symbol "reduce" is marked as @public, but its signature references "Resolver" which is marked as @internal
-        //
         // (undocumented)
         abstract reduce<L extends Unit.Length = "px", P extends Numeric = Numeric>(resolver: Resolver<L, P>): Expression;
         // (undocumented)